waleedahmed0710/makeitwave.com/docs/data/docs/software/dev_guide/source/definitions.rst

 Means any and all proprietary rights notices designated by Company, including, but not limited to, copyright notices affixed or included by Company on or in Association  with the Products, including such notices as are set forth on the Master Copy

-Registered End Users
+Registered End-Users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Means those prospective End Users who are accepted by Company as Registered End Users in accordance with Section 2.2.
+Means those prospective End-Users who are accepted by Company as Registered End-Users in accordance with Section 2.2.

 Seat
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~